Theories of change and the vision of the Great Transition

 Any organisation or activist network that designs a campaign or a movement strategy uses a theory of change, be it implicitly or explicitly.
 Theories of change are the ideas and hypotheses (theories) people and organisations have about how change happens.
 These theories are based on assumptions about reality, about what is at stake, and how change can be brought about.

-At our workshops in Barcelona 2016 we asked questions and used participatory methods to start creating a picture about commonalities and differences among participants’ theories of change and visions for a sustainable and just future.
+At our workshops in Barcelona in 2016, we asked questions and used participatory methods to start creating a picture about commonalities and differences between participants’ theories of change and visions for a sustainable and just future.

 This short paper summarises the most interesting parts of the discussions and highlights where some of the tensions might lie.
-We would like to explore these and other questions in more depth during the course of the Pathways to the Great Transition project.
+We would like to explore these and other questions in more depth during the course of Pathways to the Great Transition.